 The full fee is payable two weeks in advance of the first assessment appointment.
 Turnaround of a report is approximately one month from the assessment appointment.

 Stimulant medications include methylphenidate and amphetamine preparations.
-They are the most effective treatment for ADHD for both children and adults.
+They are the firstline and most effective treatment for ADHD for children, adolescents, and adults.
 They are also the most researched medications (because they are prescribed to children) and are safe and effective when used as prescribed.
 They have the largest effect on symptoms than any other psychotropic (brain-active) medication.
 They also work within minutes or hours, and also completely leave the body in a matter of hours.

 Finding the right formulation and dose can take a bit of work but the results can be completely life changing.
-They are a cotrolled substance in New Zealand which requires a special authority number provided by a paediatrician or psychiatrist.
-They are prescribed on a montly basis and urine tests are also required a few times a year to prove that the person prescribed the drug is actually taking it (the urine test measure metabolites of the medication that shows it was ingested by the patient).
-This is becuase they have a street value as they can be abused.
+They are a controlled substance in New Zealand which requires a special authority number provided by a paediatrician or psychiatrist.
+They are prescribed on a monthly basis and urine tests are also required a few times a year to prove that the person prescribed the drug is actually taking it (the urine test measure metabolites of the medication that shows it was ingested by the patient).
+This is becuase these drugs can be sold and easily abused.